Keto Argentine cookie and caramel sandwiches (Alfajores)

-- Add a heaping tablespoon of caramel to every other cookie, then top the sandwich, gently pressing down until the spread reaches the edges.
+- Add a heaped tablespoon of caramel to every other cookie, then top with another cookie to make a sandwich, gently pressing down until the caramel reaches the edges.

 For the caramel, Cristina recommends Brown Sugar Swerve or Lakanto Golden for a good color.

-If you’re using coconut milk the caramel will take longer to thicken.
-Make sure not to rush the caramel or the erythritol will crystalize and it will be chunky.
+If you’re using coconut cream the caramel will take longer to thicken.
+Make sure not to rush the caramel or the erythritol will crystalize and it will be lumpy.

-Store in an air right container in the fridge and let come to room temp to enjoy.
+Store in an air tight container in the fridge and let come to room temperature to enjoy.

 They are usually in the grocery store near the peanut butter.